BLESSINGS OF 2015

 Discipline masters

-Students have had the habit of coming late for classes and blaming their tardiness on the discipline masters.
-After observing them for three months and also the Discipline Masters, the matter was taken to the Senior Discipline Master.
-He thus explained that students are not allowed in classes if they are late, unless they show a Billet D’entrée.
-Concerning the Discipline Masters, they have no right to enter classes and carry out their duties unless the teacher permits them.
-No person is supposed to interrupt classes for what so ever reason.
-The teacher in the classroom has authority over that class.
-Students are not to leave class until the lesson is over.
+Students have developed a habit of arriving late for class and blaming their tardiness on the discipline masters.
+After observing both the students and the discipline masters for three months, the matter was referred to the Senior Discipline Master.
+He explained that students are not allowed into class if they are late unless they present a Billet D’entrée.
+Regarding the discipline masters, they have no right to enter classrooms and carry out their duties unless the teacher permits them to do so.
+No one is supposed to interrupt a lesson for any reason.
+The teacher in the classroom has authority over that class, and students are not to leave until the lesson is over.

 Rewards

-Another encouraging reward has been the Pedagogic: Capacity Building workshop training we undertook in November.
-It coincided with the basic knowledge of transforming student’s knowledge into action, which is one of the objectives of Human resource departments.
-The focus was on developing creative and innovative students, rather than pumping them with theory.
-The teachers were encouraged to device activities, which created opportunities for students to be creative.
-For teachers to achieve that, they themselves were encouraged to be spontaneous, innovative and open-minded.
+Another encouraging development was the Pedagogic Capacity-Building workshop training we undertook in November.
+It aligned with the principle of transforming students’ knowledge into action, which is also one of the objectives of human resource development.
+The focus was on developing creative and innovative students rather than simply filling them with theory.
+Teachers were encouraged to devise activities that created opportunities for students to think creatively.
+To achieve this, teachers themselves were encouraged to be spontaneous, innovative, and open-minded.